-Thirty nine dollars poorer, but I was as happy as if I just bought a new Jaguar.
+Thirty-nine dollars poorer, but I was as happy as if I had just bought a new Jaguar.
 I was 22 years of age and had bought my first Morris Minor.
 I walked out of their kitchen and opened up the bonnet again and looked down at the rusty old side-valve engine.
-I walked around, opened the driver’s door, leaned in and turned on the ignition, listened to the few clicks as the fuel pump filled the carburetor bowl with petrol.
-I pulled the starter and she kicked over first turn.
+I walked around, opened the driver’s door, leaned in and turned on the ignition, listened to the few clicks as the fuel pump filled the carburettor bowl with petrol.
+I pulled the starter and she kicked over the first turn.
 I walked back around the front and watched and listened as the little engine idled.
-I was hooked and I hadn't yet even driven the car.
+I was hooked and I hadn't even driven the car.
 The owner had driven me around the block.
 He was about the same age as my dad and had probably seen me as just a kid and didn't trust me to test drive his car.

 I must have adjusted it about a thousand times but could never get it to work correctly.
 It'd either take off with a violent clunk if adjusted in one direction or if adjusted in the opposite direction it would work smoothly until nightfall came.
 Then I'd turn on the lights and the clutch would start slipping.
-In the end I put up with the clunky takeoff adjustment.
-But the clunk was too much for the die cast gearbox, the housing eventually split in half.
+In the end, I put up with the clunky takeoff adjustment.
+But the clunk was too much for the die-cast gearbox, the housing eventually split in half.
 I sold the car to a young guy for five dollars.
-He towed it away behind his mothers Holden Kingswood.
+He towed it away behind his mother's Holden Kingswood.

 I lived in the outer suburbs of Sydney.
 A car made life easier to get to work, the beach on the weekends and take my girlfriend out on Saturday nights.
 All of which could have been done by public transport, which unlike most people I didn't mind using.
-I lived about a mile from the railway station, which I could walk in twenty minutes.
-Furthermore I had, and still have a keen interest in railways.
+I lived about a mile from the railway station, where I could walk in twenty minutes.
+Furthermore, I had, and still have a keen interest in railways.
 If there was a steam locomotive hauling a train, it wouldn't matter what type or age of car I owned I'd be on board the steam train.

 When I purchased the Minor I was on the market for either a Morris Minor or a Ford Prefect 100E.
 There were still plenty of Morris Minors on the road in those days, Prefects were becoming a rarity.
 People told me they were no where near as good as a Minor – they wore out quickly and were prone to rust.

-On one sunny Sunday morning I was driving along in the Dauphine and in the opposite direction along came a Morris Minor low light tourer.
+On one sunny Sunday morning, I was driving along in the Dauphine and in the opposite direction along came a Morris Minor low light tourer.
 The hood was down, the body was a very faded red.
 The guy driving looked as if he'd just bought it and dropped the hood to take his girlfriend out for a drive.
 It was basically a bomb.
-Faded paint and a dent here and there, but, with the hood down it had loads of style.
+Faded paint and a dent here and there, but, with the hood down, it had loads of style.
 I remember feeling jealous.
-This guy had an older and a less expensive, junk pile of a car than I did but from the smile on his face it was obvious he was having more fun than me.
+This guy had an older and a less expensive, junk pile of a car than I did but from the smile on his face, it was obvious he was having more fun than me.
 But the character of the car impressed me, having seen mainly highlight hard tops driving around Sydney, on sighting of that lowlight tourer I realized it was an early model Minor.
 The sight of it stayed in my mind from then on.
 I wanted one and promised myself one day I'd go out, find one, and buy it.

 I presented my new Minor to my father.
 He wasn't impressed when I opened the bonnet to reveal a side-valve engine.
 He called it a piece of shit.
 He didn't like side-valve engines.
-My father had purchased an Austin Wasp back in the mid fifties.
-It was still going, but blew some smoke.
+My father had purchased an Austin Wasp back in the mid-fifties.
+It was still going but blew some smoke.

 “What did you do?”
 I asked.